schibsted/spid-tech-docs/resources/articles/sdks.md

 ## iOS

-Enables easy SPiD login from iOS applications.
+Enables easy Schibsted account login from iOS applications.
 [Check out the code](http://schibsted.github.io/sdk-ios/) and include it in you project, then refer to the SDK documentation on [getting started](http://schibsted.github.io/sdk-ios/setting-up-spid.html), or